Joseph A. Lombardo

 Until either of these laws are passed or shot down, it’s hard to say.
 It’s clear that New Jersey Troopers are not writing many animal cruelty citations for unrestrained pets.
 However, the statute has been applied.
 Is it likely that a driver will issued a ticket and traffic citation for animal cruelty outside of an extreme case – probably not.
 One thing is sure, if either of these bills get passed, at least there will be some clarity on the subject.

 If you have been stopped an issued a traffic violation or traffic-related criminal citation, contact us today.
-The Law Offices of Joseph Lombardo has been representing drivers and individuals charged criminally since 1993.
+Lombardo Law Group, LLC has been representing drivers and individuals charged criminally since 1993.

 The Personal Injury Trial attorneys of Lombardo Law Group, LLC have recovered 10s of Millions for accident victims over their careers